Quantitative modeling insights

 EAA U.S. equity vs U.S. fixed income aggregate signal

-- Business cycle: The Business Cycle Index (BCI) model uses a range of economic and financial variables to estimate the strength of the U.S. economy and forecast the probability of an upcoming recession.
-We conclude a near-term U.S. recession is unlikely and we’re also unlikely to see accelerating economic growth in this aging cycle.
+- Business cycle: The BCI model uses a range of economic and financial variables to estimate the strength of the U.S. economy and forecast the probability of an upcoming recession.
+We conclude as unlikely the following two scenarios: a near-term U.S. recession, or accelerating economic growth in this aging cycle.

-- Valuation: Our Fed model stayed flat and suggests the relative valuation between equities and fixed income assets is fair.
-Our dividend discount model continues to favor equities over fixed income.
+- Valuation: Our Fed model declined but stays near fair value for equities and fixed income assets.
+Our dividend discount model continues to see equities as a worthwhile investment.

-- Sentiment: Equities continued to rise in the third quarter of 2017.
-Our momentum signal as of September 15, 2017, is stable and positive, but our contrarian long-term mean reversion signal is stable and negative for equity versus fixed income.
+- Sentiment: Equities have continued to grow in the last few months.
+Our momentum signal grew slightly and has been stable and positive.
+Our contrarian long-term mean reversion signal is stable and negative for equity versus fixed income.

 BCI historical forecasted recession probabilities

 Source: Russell Investments, as of October 31, 2017.